ShuronHakke/Word-to-PDF/README.md

 # Word to PDF Converter

 A Python-based tool to convert Word documents (`.docx` or `.doc`) into PDF files using LibreOffice.
-Includes a user-friendly web interface powered by [Gradio](https://gradio.app/).
+Includes a user-friendly web interfacE powered by [Gradio](https://gradio.app/).

 ## Features
 - Supports `.docx` and `.doc` formats.